How Poor Stock Visibility Causes Production Halts and How to Fix It

 - What's arriving from suppliers, and when?

-Allocated inventory is stock that has been committed to a production order but not yet consumed.
-It still physically sits in your warehouse, so it shows up in your on-hand count — but it's not actually available for a new order.
+Allocated inventory is stock that has been committed to a production or sales order but not yet consumed.
+It might not even physically exist in your warehouse, but you know it will have to in order for you to fulfill your production and sales needs.

-The fix is to track three distinct quantities for every component:
+The fix is to track at least three distinct quantities for every component:

 | Quantity | What it means |